enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 )
 ```

-### 7. Toggles
+### 8. Toggles

-Modify the toggle components' appearance by defining background colors for the **on** and **off** states, making adjustments to track according to the lightness of the colors.
+Modifies the toggle components' appearance by defining background colors for the **on** and **off** states, making adjustments to track according to the lightness of the colors.

 - `on`: Contains property for the toggle in its active state.
 - `off`: Contains property for the toggle in its inactive state.
   - `background`: Sets the toggle's handler and track background color based on activated(on) or deactivated(off) state of toggle.
-If transparent is passed, it will be ignored and primary background will be applied.
+If 'transparent' value is passed, it will be ignored and primary background will be applied.

 ```scss
 $custom-theme: (